agera-sdk/previous-version-2/README.md

     - Derived means the node's position is determined by the parent.
     - Absolute means the node is positioned at a given global position.
     - Relative means the node is positioned relative to the parent's global position with given coordinates.
-  - _Common properties:_ Scale, opacity, visibility, position, rotation, size and maybe some more.
+  - _Common properties:_ Skin, scale, opacity, visibility, position, rotation, size and maybe some more.
   - _Sizing:_ A node can have a size variant: none, full and specific (given measurement units).
 Nodes whose position is not _derived_ often need to specify a size variant, otherwise they may not be displayed.
   - _Not covered here yet:_ Alignment, minimum sizing and maybe more.
 - Skins